thephpleague/commonmark/README.md

 ## 🏷️ Versioning

-[SemVer](http://semver.org/) will be followed closely.
+[SemVer](http://semver.org/) is followed closely.
 0.x.0 versions will introduce breaking changes to the codebase, so be careful which version constraints you use. **It's highly recommended that you use [Composer's caret operator](https://getcomposer.org/doc/articles/versions.md#caret) to ensure compatibility**; for example: `^0.18`.
 This is equivalent to `>=0.18.0 <0.19.0`.

-0.x.y releases should not introduce breaking changes to the codebase; however, they might change the resulting AST or HTML output of parsed Markdown (due to bug fixes, minor spec changes, etc.)  As a result, you might get slightly different HTML, but any custom code built onto this library will still function correctly.
+0.x.y releases should not introduce breaking changes to the codebase; however, they might change the resulting AST or HTML output of parsed Markdown (due to bug fixes, spec changes, etc.)  As a result, you might get slightly different HTML, but any custom code built onto this library should still function correctly.

-If you're only using the `CommonMarkConverter` class or `ConverterInterface` to convert Markdown (no other class references, custom parsers, etc.), then it should be safe to use a broader constraint like `~0.18`, `>0.18`, etc.  I personally promise to never break this specific class in any future 0.x release.
+If you're only using the `CommonMarkConverter` class or `ConverterInterface` to convert Markdown (no other class references, custom parsers, etc.), then it should be safe to use a broader constraint like `~0.18`, `>0.18`, etc.  I personally promise to never break this specific class in any future 0.x or 1.0 release.

-## 🏗️ Stability

-While this package does work well, the underlying code should not be considered "stable" yet.
-The original spec and JS parser may undergo changes in the near future which will result in corresponding changes to this code.
-Any methods tagged with `@api` are not expected to change, but other methods/classes might.

-Major release 1.0.0 will be reserved for when either the CommonMark spec or this project are considered stable (see [outstanding CommonMark spec issues](http://talk.commonmark.org/t/issues-to-resolve-before-1-0-release/1287)).
-0.x.y will be used until that happens.

 ## 👷‍♀️ Contributing

+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure with us.

 If you encounter a bug in the spec, please report it to the [CommonMark] project.
 Any resulting fix will eventually be implemented in this project as well.

-For now, I'd like to maintain similar logic as the [JS reference implementation][commonmark.js] until everything is stable.
-I'll gladly accept any contributions which:
+Contributions to this library are **welcome**, especially ones that:

+ * Improve usability or flexibility without compromising our ability to adhere to the [CommonMark spec]
  * Mirror fixes made to the [reference implementation][commonmark.js]
- * Optimize existing methods or regular expressions
+ * Optimize performance
- * Fix issues with adhering to the spec examples
+ * Fix issues with adhering to the [CommonMark spec]

-Major refactoring should be avoided for now so that we can easily follow updates made to [the reference implementation][commonmark.js].
-This restriction will likely be lifted once the CommonMark specs and implementations are considered stable.
+Major refactoring to core parsing logic should be avoided if possible so that we can easily follow updates made to [the reference implementation][commonmark.js].
+That being said, we will absolutely consider changes which don't deviate too far from the reference spec or which are favored by other popular CommonMark implementations.

-Please see [CONTRIBUTING](https://github.com/thephpleague/commonmark/blob/master/CONTRIBUTING.md) for additional details.
+Please see [CONTRIBUTING](https://github.com/thephpleague/commonmark/blob/master/.github/CONTRIBUTING.md) for additional details.

 ## 🧪 Testing